Little League Bat Regulations

 Bats must meet the new USABat standard, and must carry the USABat marking on the bat.
 Bats will be up to 2-5/8" in diameter.
 Only USABat standard bats are permitted in these divisions.

 Bats meant for Tee Ball (length of 26" or shorter) must carry a special USABat "approved for Tee Ball" mark.
-There is a "sticker program" that allows prior-year bats to be used for Tee Ball in 2018.
+There is a "sticker program" that allows Tee Ball bats from 2017 and earlier to be used.
 Madison LL will have these stickers available for Tee Ball players.

 How do I make sure I have the right bat?